-For some students a behaviour improvement agreement and / or risk assessment may be identified as a support need and recorded accordingly on ProSolution.
+For some students a student behaviour agreement and / or risk assessment may be identified as a support need and recorded accordingly on ProMonitor.
+This may apply where the behaviour has been demonstrated externally to the college, if the behaviour suggests there may be risk posed to others if the behaviour were to be repeated in college.